swift-otel/swift-otel/docs/public-api-for-1.0.md

 - Reduced ceremony for bootstrapping the Swift observability backends.

+Note that this package is not focused on providing a full "OTel SDK", and so the API is focussed only on bootstrapping the Swift observability backends with OTLP exporters.

 The remaining part of this proposal focuses on the proposed API changes.

 ## Existing API